agentm/project-m36/docs/unified_backend.markdown

 Finally, SQL offers zero facilities for running the states of past functions.
 SQL functions are simply replaced and past states are garbage collected.
 Audit tracking has to be bolted on.
 But, as we saw with the simple zoo example, comparing current state to past states is a common request which any database should be able to service.

+### Goodbye SQL

+With the unified programming environment, we no longer have to deal with SQL's historical baggage and quirks such as:

+* language boundary mismatch: SQL doesn't mix well with any application layer language, including data types which don't mesh, differing capitalization and naming schemes, and lack of debuggability- Project:M36 data types are Haskell data types.
+* SQL injection: a programmer footgun and persistent threat to any application composing SQL strings- Project:M36 uses a Haskell algebraic data type as RPC, not strings.
+* SQL limitations: Project:M36 is a mathematically-consistent implementation of the relational algebra, eschewing all the historical baggage of SQL such as poor-man's custom data types.
+* lack of transformation capability: given a string of SQL, how can one reliably replace a table in the "FROM" clause?
+(Answer: without an SQL parser, it's impossible to accomplish safely.)
+Project:M36 uses algebraic data types to represent the relational algebra operations which the database client can reliably transform using standard Haskell.
+* NULL: which other programming language uses [ternary logic](https://github.com/agentm/project-m36/blob/master/docs/on_null.markdown)?
+Project:M36 uses Haskell data types to reliably model real-world data.
+* security anomalies in row-level security: rows appearing or disappearing based on your role cause join anomalies and business confusion.
+Project:M36 forces developers to define an API for user-level access without access to the underlying relation variables (tables).

 ## Conclusion

 Project:M36 is an implementation of a Haskell-oriented application server including role-based access control, database-side server functions to define user-facing APIs, and querying of past states.
-By re-evaluating what an application server can be, we've integrated native Haskell code with permissions and a relational algebra engine for retaining state.
+By re-evaluating what an application server can be, we've integrated native Haskell code with permissions and a relational algebra engine for retaining and querying state even as the application evolves.
 Along the way, we've tossed SQL and its quirks in order to provide a consistent and surprise-free programmable interface.

 Project:M36 includes many features not mentioned in this post.
-Learn more or join (the project)[https://github.com/agentm/project-m36]!
+Learn more or join [the project](https://github.com/agentm/project-m36)!